09.06.2025

 About the clinical study

-The study is a so-called registry study in which patients undergoing oncological immunotherapy are monitored.
+The study is being conducted in parallel with a registry study that has been running at the MHH since 2019, in which patients undergoing oncological immunotherapy are being monitored.

 The study will start in 2025 and run until 2027.
 Twenty patients will be included in the study at the beginning, with the possibility of later expansion.

-Some of the participants provide recorded health data via their smartphone.
-This data – for example movement patterns, sleep behavior or vital signs – will be analyzed during the actual therapy with the patient’s consent.
+Participants provide health data recorded on their smartphone.
+This data – for example movement patterns, sleep patterns or vital signs – is analyzed during the actual therapy with the patient’s consent.

 The KIWI HEALTH software is used to process and analyze the unstructured smartphone data.
 This data is transferred securely, entered into the register and then deleted in order to protect the privacy of patients.

-The study has already been approved by the ethics committee and the financial means to carry it out have also been secured.
+The study has already been approved by the ethics committee and financially supported by start-up funding from the Bristol Myers Squibb Immuno-Oncology Foundation.

 Objectives of the clinical study